thoughtbot/dns/book/chapters/tools/whois.md

 Much shorter!
 This is because there's no guide or specification that dictates what WHOIS information needs to include or how it should be formatted.
 What a great "standard" this is!

+### Different WHOIS servers

-Another aspect to consider: since all this information is stored on different servers, occasionally we'll need to specify which server to use.
+Another aspect to consider: since all this information is stored on different servers (all TLDs are run by different companies), occasionally we'll need to specify which server to use.
 For example, if we try to look up a `dentist` domain we get:

 ```shell
 $ whois donkey.dentist